ritam21iitk/computer-networks/DNS Resolution - Iterative and Recursive Lookup/README.md

 ## 12. Acknowledgment

-We would like to thank **Prof. Adithya Vadapalli** for providing the guidance and skeleton code for this DNS assignment
+We would like to thank **Prof. Adithya Vadapalli** for providing the guidance and skeleton code for this DNS assignment.